Attribute network models, stochastic approximation, and network sampling and ranking algorithms: Applications to network sampling: rare minorities, relative ranking and sampling bias

 The goal is to seek a tradeoff between two competing interests: to avoid high sampling costs, the explored set of vertices should not be too large; however, to ensure non-trivial representation, this set should not be too small.
 This leads us to analyze the sampling schemes discussed above in this context.

 When the $\kappa_{i,j}$ are all comparable in magnitude, any exploration started from a type $2$ vertex hits a type $1$ vertex reasonably quickly.
 Thus, sampling schemes (b)-(e) will all perform reasonably well, much better than (a).
 When $\kappa_{1,2}$ is very small, incoming type $2$ vertices more likely connect to the same type.
 Therefore, any exploration started from a type $2$ vertex and traversing outbound edges has to spend a while before hitting a type $1$ vertex.
-Hence, any sampling scheme with the goal of having a non-trivial representation of the rare minority vertices will necessarily have a high exploration cost.
-Such questions and applications leads to the following specific case of model class $\scrP$ with two attributes $1,2$ with,
+Hence, any sampling scheme with the goal of having a non-trivial representation of the rare minority vertices will necessarily have a high exploration cost. {\cg Such questions lead} to the following specific case of model class $\scrP$ with two attributes $1,2$ with,

 Thus, \begin{enumeratei} \item Type $1$ vertices are relatively \emph{rare} compared to type $2$ vertices; we will often refer to type $1$ vertices as minorities and type $2$ as majorities. \item Newly entering majority vertices into the population have equal propensity to connect to minority or majority vertices.
-Minorities have (relatively) {\bf much higher} propensity to connect to other minority vertices, as compared to majority vertices. \end{enumeratei} We are interested in exhibiting a scenario where the \emph{uniform and degree-based sampling schemes are not effecient in sampling from such rare minorities but the Page-rank and fixed length walk sampling schemes are} (for large network size and small $a, \theta$).
+Minorities have (relatively) {\bf much higher} propensity to connect to other minority vertices, as compared to majority vertices. \end{enumeratei} We are interested in exhibiting a scenario where the \emph{uniform and degree-based sampling schemes are not effecient in sampling from such rare minorities but the PageRank and fixed length walk sampling schemes are} (for large network size and small $a, \theta$).
 This requires letting $\theta$ and $a$ go to zero in a dependent way.
 We achieve this by analyzing the setting

 where $D>0$ is a fixed constant and where $a\downarrow 0$.
-The following Theorem summarizes our findings.
-An intuitive picture of the sampling dynamics in this case is sketched in Remark \ref{mixrem}. \begin{theorem} Consider the model $\set{\cG_n:n\geq 1}\sim \scrP(1, \mvpi, \kappa)$ with $[K] = \set{1,2}$ and choices of propensity and attribute proportions satisfying \eqref{eqn:rare-model} with the scaling \eqref{eqn:thet-scaling} for fixed $D>0$.
+The following Theorem summarizes our findings. {\cg The proof entails understanding properties of the explicit formulae in Theorem \ref{thm:network-sampling} in this specific context. } \begin{theorem} Consider the model $\set{\cG_n:n\geq 1}\sim \scrP(1, \mvpi, \kappa)$ with {\cg two type attribute space $[2]$} and choices of propensity and attribute proportions satisfying \eqref{eqn:rare-model} with the scaling \eqref{eqn:thet-scaling} for fixed $D>0$.
 Consider the network sampling schemes in the setting of Theorem \ref{thm:network-sampling}.
 Then as $a\downarrow 0$: \begin{enumeratea} \item Under uniform node sampling,

 \item For sampling proportional to degree,

 \item For random in-degree based sampling,